zacanger/niddesa/text/generated-translations/mahaniddesa/14-sinhala-google.md

 The paragraph breaks really are important for readability.

 [APZ 150.9] (# apz150.9) {# apz150.9 .ref .apz} "Peace" in one sense
 Peace is also the word of peace.
-It is immortal Nirvana.
-All of that doctrine The editions quenched all the impurities and whether the lust paid off, or not Is the so-called quarantine nirvana.
+It is immortal Nibbana.
+All of that doctrine The editions quenched all the impurities and whether the lust paid off, or not Is the so-called quarantine Nibbana.
 Again, a certain Dhamma, peace is supreme In order for peace to exist, for peace to exist, for peace to exist Hey how, the Four Satipatthnas, the Four Noble Truths, the Four Rdhipadas The Pentacles, the Pentacles, the Seven Bodhisattvas, the Noble Eightfold Path These are the word of peace, the word of protection, the word of help.
-Abhaya Padaya, not Chuta Says the verse, the verse of nectar, the verse of Nirvana.
+Abhaya Padaya, not Chuta Says the verse, the verse of nectar, the verse of Nibbana.

 [APZ 150.10] (# apz150.10) {# apz150.10 .ref .apz} Maharshi "means Maharshivu
 The Blessed One.
 He was looking for a great body of virtue and therefore "Maharshi"